arparaschiv/solar-coronal-inversion/README_SLURM.md

 - Install **CLEBD** via git clone in the /projects/$USER/ directory following the instructions in [README-codedoc.PDF](./codedoc-latex/README-CODEDOC.pdf).

-- Create or update a .condarc file so that anaconda environments and packages install to your /projects/$USER/ directory instead of /home/$USER/ directory due to lack of storage space.
+- Create or update a .condarc file with the following contents so that anaconda environments and packages install to your /projects/$USER/ directory instead of /home/$USER/ directory due to lack of storage space.

         pkgs_dirs:
         - /projects/$USER/.conda_pkgs